 For the zucchini, I simply grated it with a carrot and sauteed it in extra virgin olive oil with garlic and basil.
 My kids dislike zucchini unless it is made this way or hidden in chocolate cake.
 This way of cooking it takes away that mushy squash texture and highlights the lovely light green flavor of zucchini.
 All in all, it was a delightful summer meal and not at all heavy and involved very little heat - just a quick saute.
 My sons added some meat to their meal - leftover chicken and Italian sausage meatballs.
 I just added a big glass of Iced Tea!

-1 large bunch of broccoli washed (stalk included)
+1 large head of broccoli washed or 2 small heads (stalk included)

 6 strips of bacon cooked and crumbled (can also use bacon bits from a package - up to 1/4 cup)